RaenonX-DL/dragalia-data-parse/notes/enums/AbilityCondition.md

 ### `88` - `ON_BUFF_FIELD`

-Effective if the user is inside a buff zone.
+Effective if the user is inside a buff field.

 - **Val 1**: *Used but meaning unknown.
 Could be the minimum count of the buff fields.*